Published May 26, 2010 - Last Updated January 22, 2021

-We are close friends with a Sephardic Jewish family from India.
+I first learned this recipe from a Sephardic Jewish family from India.
 The Ashtamker family moved to Israel not long after it became a nation, then made their way to America about 20 years ago.
 They have shared many special meals with us over the years.
-I love their family recipes, but most of them require a trip to the local Indian or Jewish market—the spices and ingredients can’t always be found in a regular grocery store.
+I love their family recipes, but most of them require a trip to the local Middle Eastern or Indian markets—the spices and ingredients can’t always be found in a regular grocery store.
 Exploring those tiny markets can be fun, but when I share a recipe with you I try to keep things simple, using ingredients that can be found at your local supermarket.

-Of all the dishes the Ashtamker family has taught us, the one I make most often is called mujadara.
-This dish is not only consumed in India; it is popular throughout the Middle East and Arab world.
-It is frequently eaten by Jewish families because it’s kosher, pareve, and very inexpensive to prepare.
+Of all the dishes the Ashtamker family has taught us, the one I make most often is their version of mujadara.
+This dish is popular throughout the Middle East and Arab world.
+It is frequently eaten by Jewish families because it’s kosher, dairy free, and very inexpensive to prepare.
 The ingredients should all be easy to find at your local market.
-Mujadara is vegetarian, gluten free, and very healthy.
-I often eat this as an entrée when I’m in the mood for a filling vegetarian meal.
-Be sure to follow the directions as written, it will make your mujadara nice and fluffy.
-As you cook you may feel like you’re adding too much salt, but don’t worry… much of the salt is rinsed away with the soaking and cooking liquid.
-The end result will be moderately salted.

 If you are eating this as an entrée and you don’t mind making it a dairy meal, try topping it with some Greek yogurt along with the caramelized onions—it is simple and delicious!

-One final note— you might notice that I’ve added a “Gluten Free” category to my blog.
-Over the next few weeks, I’ll be going through the archives and re-categorizing all my gluten free dishes.
+One note— you might notice that I’ve added a “Gluten Free” category to my blog.
 I hope this is helpful to those of you who are avoiding gluten!
 If it is, leave me a comment and let me know. 🙂

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.